-Hyperscale Compliance 11.0.0 does not support deploying/scaling up the services to multiple nodes in a Kubernetes cluster.
+Hyperscale Compliance 9.0.0 does not support deploying/scaling up the services to multiple nodes in a Kubernetes cluster.
 This support will be added in a future release.

-Upgrading the Hyperscale Compliance Orchestrator (Kubernetes)
+Upgrading the Hyperscale Compliance Engine (Kubernetes)

-Perform the following steps to upgrade a Hyperscale Compliance Orchestrator (Kubernetes).
+Perform the following steps to upgrade a Hyperscale Compliance Engine (Kubernetes).

-- 1. Create a new folder called hyperscale-helm-[version], where [version] is the latest version to which the platform is being upgraded. - \$ mkdir hyperscale-helm-[version] - Download the new version of the chart using the following command in tandem with the newly created folder.
-Note: This command will download a file named hyperscale-helm-[version].tgz in the folder hyperscale-helm-[version].
+- Create a new folder called hyperscale-helm-[version], where [version] is the latest version to which the platform is being upgraded. \$ mkdir hyperscale-helm-[version] - S inkult hyperscate hetin [verston] - Download the new version of the chart using the following command in tandem with the newly created folder.
+This command will download a file named hyperscale-helm-[version].tgz in the folder hyperscale-helm-[version].